-- Checks whether your X2CRM system is up to date.
-We release updates and improved versions fairly frequently, so this may be a useful page for you.
+Checks whether your X2CRM system is up to date.
+X2CRM releases updates and improved versions frequently.
 If an update is available, you will be walked through the steps to acquire it.

-- The Session Timeout setting places a limit on the amount of time a user can be inactive on X2CRM before they are automatically logged out.
-In this case, whenever a user is inactive for 42 minutes or more, they will be logged out and will need to log back in upon their return.
-This is a good way to mitigate the security concern of leaving your data up and running on an unattended computer, but if the timeout limit is set too low it’s also a good way to slightly annoy your users.
+The Session Timeout setting places a limit on the amount of time a user can be inactive on X2CRM before they are automatically logged out.
+In this case, when a user is inactive for 42 minutes or more, they will be logged out and will need to login to return.
+This helps mitigate the security concerns of leaving data up on an unattended computer, but if the timeout limit is set too low it’s also a good way to slightly annoy your users.
 Find a balance that’s right for you.

-- You may also enter a corporate address for your business (e.g. 123 Fake Street, Springfield, USA).
+You may also enter a corporate address for your business

 Activity Feed Settings

-- This setting affects how long posts last on your Activity Feed before they are automatically removed from it.
-This process does not delete the record of events, it simply unclutters your feed and keeps the post count manageable for you.
+This setting affects how long posts last on your Activity Feed before they are automatically removed from it.
+This process does not delete the record of events, it simply unclutters the feed and keeps the post count manageable for you.